sciZer0/7/v/README.md

 Probably, there is no other value in the Bitcoin blockchain but its unique (historical) status of the 1st cryptocurrency.

 Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price — for example, more clean Bitcoins have a more price.
-Over time, this thing might become even more clear to everyone — earlier Bitcoins might also have a more price.
+Over time, this point might become even more clear to everyone — earlier Bitcoins might also have a more price.

 Probably, one Satoshi is like one NFT — much like one NFT of a unique art collection.